 Animal Care & Control

 The Animal Care and Control Bureau is part of the Clearlake Police Department and is supervised by Lt.
-Tim Hobbs.
+Martin Snyder.
 The bureau consists of animal control officers, kennel technicians and a part-time veterinarian, in addition to volunteers.
 The City of Clearlake contracts with North Bay Animal Services to provide animal control officers and additional kennel staff.

 The animal control officers are responsible for the enforcement of animal related laws and issues within the city limits.
 The animal control officers issues citations, notices of violations, issues licenses, seizes animals when necessary, collects stray animals and conducts animal related investigations such as animal cruelty cases.
 The Animal Control unit routinely works with outside agencies such as the SPCA, County Animal Control and the Lake County Animal Coalition who assist them in the control of the animal population within the city.